thinger-io/Docs/Hardware/ClimaStick/README.md

 # Thinger.io ClimaStick Quick Start Gide

-This board is a complete Internet of Things development kit, that integrates a full programable WiFi transmissor and all environmetal and inertial sensors you will need to create tons of connected projects easily than ever, thanks to thinger.io libraries and infraestructure.
+This board is a complete Internet of Things development kit, that integrates a full programable WiFi transmissor and all environmetal and inertial sensors you will need to create a lot of connected projects easily than ever, thanks to thinger.io libraries and infraestructure.

 it is ready to:
 - Meassure environmetral variables such as Temperature, relative humidity, barometric pressure or luminic radiation.